matheuscscp/gke-metadata-server/README.md

 Examples for all the configurations described in this section are available here:
 [`./terraform/main.tf`](./terraform/main.tf).
-This is where we provision the infrastructure required for testing this project in CI.
+This is where we provision the infrastructure required for testing this project in CI and development.

 #### Pool and Provider